Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 She also introduced sherbets and fruit pastes, bringing the sunshine of Tuscan cuisine into the more northerly regions of the Loire.

-And perhaps most noteworthy, she introduced that magical eating implement to the court: the fork.
+And perhaps most noteworthy, she introduced a magical eating implement to the court: the fork.

 Visiting Chenonceau is a delightful experience but you won't get to see it all: some parts are hidden.